run2bizdocs/docs-1/en/docs/citsmart-esp/8.0/2-citsmart-esp/processes/tickets/configuration/relate-group-to-contract.md

 Description: Relate group to contract

-#How to relate group to contract?

-To relate group to contract, proceed as follow:

 1. Access the functionality CITSmart Parameters through the main menu.
 Place the mouse on the option Parametrization and click on CITSmart Parameters.
 It'll appear the screen of CITSmart Parameters, click on the tab CITSmart Parameters, then click on the tab Search CITSmart Parameters;